How to Check if Your International Moving Company is Legit

-After checking the international associations, do a quick check based on more local associations such as the Better Business Bureau or other country/region based movers associations.
+After checking the international associations, do a quick check based on more local associations such as the Better Business Bureau or another country/region-based movers associations.

-Please note that to be a member of these movers associations does not mean they are qualified international relocation companies.
+Please note that to be a member of these movers associations does not mean they are qualified international moving companies.

 Moving to Australia from the United States

 The BBB website should be your first stop to see if there are any past complaints from customers and to see if the company is listed as a BBB member.

-If the relocation company that contacts you is not listed on the BBB site in your state, then ask them why.
+If the movers that contact you aren't listed on the BBB site in your state, then ask them why.
 Just a quick, casual question and not an interrogation.

 “I checked to see if you are listed on the BBB site and you are not.
 Is your listing under a different name (parent company) or a different state?”

-This is a good way to approach this question as many companies are listed in different states even though they service the whole country which is the case with the company we used, Rainier Overseas.
+This is a good way to approach this question as many companies are listed in different states even though they serve the whole country which is the case with the movers we used, Rainier Overseas.

-Rainier Overseas is located in Washington and listed in the BBB as such, but they service the United States and can organise a move to Australia no matter what state.
+Rainier Overseas is located in Washington and listed in the BBB as such, but they serve the United States and can organize a move to Australia no matter what state.

-On the US Federal Maritime Commission site you are verifying that the international movers are a Non-Vessel Operating Common Carriers (NVOCC).
+On the US Federal Maritime Commission site you're verifying that they're a Non-Vessel Operating Common Carriers (NVOCC).

 What the heck does that mean?
-Basically that they can transport your shipment internationally.
+Basically, they can transport your shipment internationally.

 Some movers will say that they are but, in fact, they contract it all out.
-They are the middle man.
+Instead, they're the middleman.

-You want a company that is listed with the federal maritime commission and does not contract out to another company.
-Why pay for a middle man?
+You want a company that is listed with the federal maritime commission and doesn't contract out to another company.
+Why pay for a middleman?

-Using Rainier Overseas as an example again, you can see that they are registered with the Maritime Commission and, therefore, a qualified international mover.
+Using Rainier Overseas as an example again, you can see that they're registered with the Maritime Commission and, therefore, a qualified international moving company.